 Create a 3-day food journal of all the foods your kids eat and drink.
 You’ll notice that they are often grazing throughout the day and that they are eating enough food to keep them from feeling hungry, thus making them less hungry at mealtime.

 Creating a mealtime schedule is vital to avoid grazing and snacking too close to mealtime.
 Assess a good time to cut back on snacking about 2 hours before meals.
 This will allow enough time for an appetite to develop.

 #3 CREATE A POSITIVE, NO-PRESSURE ENVIRONMENT

 Many kids refuse to try foods because they are afraid of disappointing us when they truly don’t’ like something.
 Or worse, parents have built up so much pressure to trying something by “taking a bite” that a child literally gets stage fright from the pressure.

-Pressuring our kids to eat or try new things is not a long term solution.
+Pressuring our kids to eat or try new things is not a long-term solution.
 Instead, it causes the child to feel angst towards unfamiliar foods.
-Creating a no-pressure environment is key for long term success.
+Creating a no-pressure environment is key for long-term success.